gt-cs3220/gt-cs3220.github.io/labday5.md

 8. To test the project, you can first “Run C Simulation” (you can find it under Project tab, or in the shortcuts).
 Once you click on that, a window appears, in which you may choose “Launch Debugger”, if you want to debug your code.
 Otherwise, you can just click on “OK” to run
 9. "solution"->"Run C Synthesis" ->"C-synthesis"
 10. "solution"->"Export RTL"
-11. copy AXI data register ids for inteface on the later step
+11. copy AXI data register ids for inteface on the later step.
+The location for these IDs is in <project_name>/solution1/impl/ip/drivers/<module_name*>/src/<module_name>_hw.h

-open <project_name>/solution1/impl/ip/drivers/<module_name*>/src/<module_name>_hw.h
-copy the data range somehwere to match with pynq boards.
+12. Copy the data range somewhere to match with pynq boards.
+Please see below image as example of what data range we are talking about here.

 #define  _ADDR_*_DATA addresses

 <img src="address.png">

-*Step-Vivado:Open Vivado and import IP and generate Bitstream * Start Vivado application
+**Step-Vivado:Open Vivado and import IP and generate Bitstream**

+Start Vivado application

 1. Create new project, select RTL project and then select pynq-z2 or pynq-z1 for your board.  (you don't need to add any new files and just select default options)

 2. Click on the "IP Integrator/Create Block design," use default name "design_1", do "OK"